I’m Pat Rosenheim, a.k.a. the PandA Trader.

-- For October & November, 2017 there were no withdrawals from any accounts as the checking account had a sufficient balance.
+- For October, 2017 through February, 2018 there were no withdrawals from any accounts as the checking account had a sufficient balance.

 So, based on the amount of the checkbook balance at the end of the previous month would determine whether or not I should make a withdrawal this month.
 If no withdrawal is warranted, then I will base it on the checkbook balance at the end of the current month.
 If no withdrawal is warranted, then I will base it on the checkbook balance at the end of the following month, etc. This procedure will also determine if I should make a deposit to the taxable account instead. <Whew!> This could (and did, and probably will again) change…

-In our ind-PandA account, I plan to withdraw $0.00 from the account.
+In our PandA account, I plan to withdraw $0.00 from the account.

-In my wife’s Roth-A account held at Capital One Investing, I plan to withdraw $0.00 from the account.
+In my wife’s RothA account, I plan to withdraw $0.00 from the account.

 This is the cash balance sheet and YTD withdrawal history (as of this posting);

 Withdrawals are calculated after adding the end of the month dividends & interest, and before adding any of the following month’s dividends.
 Also, calculations based on current balances are shown for next month, but will change due to investing, dividend income, cash transfers, etc.